SPEC Power Committee

 SPECpower_ssj2008, SPECweb2009, and SPECvirt_sc2010.

-The EPA’s Energy Star Development Team is currently working on Version
+The EPA’s Energy Star Development Team has released Version

 of the server while it is performing actual computing work via an